 During the 20 hours per day (1000 per week) that the buses are on the road use roughly 15,000 litres of diesel fuel and travel approximately 19,000 kms (Monday to Friday) or equivalent to more than 5 Million kms per year.

 Regina Transit removed the use of drop in coin fare boxes and implemented the BEA Electronic Farebox with Smartcard technology in 2010.
-Along with the new fare box, Regina Transit installed a video surveillance system which is currently in 100% of all buses, as well as a GPS system which is now TransitLive.
+Along with the new fare box, Regina Transit installed a video surveillance system, interior and exterior stop announcements and a digital scrolling next stop signbar (with location), which is currently in 100% of all buses.
+All buses are also equipped with a GPS system which is accessible via TransitLive.

 Regina Transit currently has: